signheim/joyledpaint/README.md

 new.

 # Code preparations
-Install the pico_ws2812b library by benevpi by saving it to the pico (i.e. with Thonny) and name it 'ws2812b.py'.
+Install the pico_ws2812b library by @benevpi by saving it to the pico (i.e. with Thonny) and name it 'ws2812b.py'.